Ahmed Sharif as-Senussi: War with the British in Egypt

-With the outbreak of World War I, the Ottoman Empire, former rulers of Libya, was allied with the Central Powers and came into conflict with the British Empire.
+As-Senussi was one of the first to answer the call of jihad against the Allied Powers on November 14, 1914.
+With the outbreak of World War I, the Ottoman Empire came into conflict with the British Empire.
 Italy joined the Allies in May 1915.

 In February 1915 the Turks attacked the Suez Canal.
 At first, Ahmed ash Sharif, already a deputy in North Africa for the Ottoman caliph, was not involved in the conflict against the British.
 But in November 1915, encouraged by the Turks, the Senussi horsemen under him invaded Egypt and took Sallum.
 British forces withdrew to Mersa Matruh.
+In 1915, after four years of hostilities, the Italian forces in Cyrenaica were almost confined to some separated points on the coast.